-The high profile conviction and sentencing of the infamous "Buffalo Spammer" has left at least one intellectual property lawyer questioning the constitutionality of the newly enacted Can Spam Act and similar
+The high profile conviction and sentencing of the infamous "Buffalo Spammer" has left at least one intellectual property lawyer questioning the constitutionality of the newly enacted Can Spam Act and similar laws.

 Howard Carmack, who sent 850 million junk e-mails through accounts he opened with stolen identities, was sentenced to up to seven years in prison last Thursday after being convicted in March of forgery, identity

 The criminal charges against Carmack stemmed from a lawsuit filed by Atlanta-based Internet service provider EarthLink, in which the company sought to close down a spam operation he reportedly ran in Buffalo, N.Y.

 The man who came to be known as the "Buffalo Spammer" was subsequently found guilty of defrauding EarthLink and eight men from New York, Ohio and Washington, D.C.

 In May, EarthLink also won a $16.4 million civil judgment against Carmack, whom the company said used 343 illegal e-mail accounts to bombard people with unsolicited e-mail ads for sexual enhancers and get-rich-quick schemes.